 Once you start scheduling pins, you can “shuffle” them and “lock” them.
 If you pin a ton of pins on one topic at once and want to spread them out, you can “shuffle” them so they’ll get spread out across your scheduler.
 If you want a pin to be pinned on a specific day or time, you can “lock” it so it won’t get moved around.
 I “lock” my own pin to be the first pin Tailwind pins for me each day so that is the first pin that my followers see.
 This also ensures that you will have at least one pin of your own pinned each day if you decide to “shuffle” your schedule.

 You can schedule out as far in the future as you would like, and I recommend scheduling out a month in advance to start off with.
-It will probably only take you an hour to add your own content and schedule content from your Tribes for a month, so it will save you a lot of time if you’ve been manually pinning every day!
+It will probably only take you an hour to add your own content and schedule content from your Communities for a month, so it will save you a lot of time if you’ve been manually pinning every day!

 Outside of the content within Tailwind, you can schedule whatever you would like!
 Download the Google Chrome Tailwind extension, which works just like the Pinterest extension.
 Whenever you hover over an image on a site (or a pin on Pinterest), the Tailwind icon will pop up and you can schedule a pin!
 So you can schedule from pins in your Pinterest feed, business websites that you like, and your own pins that you want to repin.
-You can also use the Tailwind extension to add pins to a Smartloop or a Tribe!
+You can also use the Tailwind extension to add pins to a Smartloop or a Community!

 Alright, let’s talk about money.
 You do get a free trial of Tailwind for a month if you want to test it out, and after that, the lowest plan is the Plus plan at $15/month.
 I use this plan for my own account and most of my clients.
-If you want to be able to join more Tribes (you are limited to 5 Tribes on the basic plan) or schedule more than 400 pins per month, you can upgrade your plan.
+If you want to be able to join more Communities (you are limited to 5 Communities on the basic plan) or schedule more than 400 pins per month, you can upgrade your plan.

 If you want an additional free month, you can use my referral link (at no extra charge to you) when you upgrade to the Plus plan!

 The time that Tailwind will save you from needed to manually pin every day is worth every penny!
 Now you can focus on other things in your business and writing more content 😉 Not only does it save you time, it can really help your Pinterest account and business grow!
-Tailwind takes care of pinning at the optimal time for you, and your pins can spread more from people pinning them from Tribes.
+Tailwind takes care of pinning at the optimal time for you, and your pins can spread more from people pinning them from Communities.
 All of my clients’ Pinterest accounts have taken off with Tailwind, so it can be a great tool for small businesses.

 If you have any questions about how to use Tailwind for your small business or just want to hand off the management of it, shoot me a message!